Defenses to Violations of Probation

 Probation officers are required to file an affidavit regarding a violation of probation if you fail to complete your requirements or if you get arrested for a new crime while on probation.
 It is important that you contact an attorney as soon as you are aware that your probation officer is filing a violation of probation or violation of community control.

-At Moses and Rooth Attorney at Law, in Orlando, our criminal defense lawyers represent people throughout Central Florida.
+At Moses and Rooth Attorney at Law, our Orlando criminal defense lawyers represent people throughout Central Florida.
 When you have been accused of violating probation or of committing a new crime, you need to act fast to protect your rights.
 Our attorneys respond with urgency to the matter, striving to secure the best possible outcome on your behalf.

 We Can Help You Avoid Probation Violation Penalties